 Each grade requires not only improved driving skills, but theory tests and speciality driving experiences to produce all round better drivers.

-We currently use a number of different venues located largely throughout the South of England.
+We currently use a number of different locations largely throughout the South of England.
 Please see the “locations” page for more information.

 We don’t operate at all of the located each weekend but rotate between them.
 We don’t always visit each location an equal number of times each season.
 While some locations may appear to be a long way away, most are within a two hour drive from home and we do have Members who regularly make the trip to meetings from as far away as Lancashire and Yorkshire.